chjohans/blueprints_repo/README.md

 ### Description

-This is a template for creating an automation that will check all [entities](https://developers.home-assistant.io/docs/core/entity/) in your [Home Assistant](https://www.home-assistant.io/) installation for a `unavalaible` status, and then excute one or more [actions](https://www.home-assistant.io/docs/automation/action/), e.g. send a message with every entity that is currently unavailable to your phone.
+This is a template for creating an automation that will check all [entities](https://developers.home-assistant.io/docs/core/entity/) in your [Home Assistant](https://www.home-assistant.io/) installation for a `unavailable` status, and then execute one or more [actions](https://www.home-assistant.io/docs/automation/action/), e.g. send a message with every entity that is currently unavailable to your phone.

 The blueprint will let you set the time of the day and days of the week when the automation should be executed.

-You can use `{{entities}}` in your [actions](https://www.home-assistant.io/docs/automation/action/), this will be substituted with a string that is acomma-separated list of all entities with status `unavailable`.
+You can use `{{entities}}` in your [actions](https://www.home-assistant.io/docs/automation/action/), this will be substituted with a string that is a comma-separated list of all entities with status `unavailable`.

-You can also exclude one or more entities from being checked, that is usefull to exclude for instance phones, tablets, and similar devices.
+You can also exclude one or more entities from being checked, that is useful to exclude for instance phones, tablets, and similar devices.

 Notice: There is a bug in Home Assistant that causes boolean selectors not to be saved properly when an automation based on a blueprint is later being edited in the GUI, so any changes to your automation(s) based on this blueprint that involves changing the on/off selectors in the blueprint will not be saved.
 Their states will be saved correctly when you first create the automation, but for subsequent changes their states will not be saved/updated correctly.
 This bug is still present in HA version 2022.10.5, and a description of the bug can be found [here](https://github.com/home-assistant/frontend/issues/13206).